 Equity derivatives that are security-based swaps are subject to analogous rules under the Exchange Act.
-However, the SEC has yet to finalise rules implementing these requirements.
+However, notwithstanding that the SEC's security-based swap regulatory regime is now effective, the SEC has yet to finalise rules implementing these requirements.
 As a result, no equity derivatives that are security-based swaps must be executed on an execution facility or exchange.